mikedilger/mosaic-spec/docs/kinds.md

 Bits 1 and 0:

 * 00 - `Unique`.
 All records SHOULD have unique addresses.
-In the case that multiple records share the same address, all of them must be preserved just like Versioned records are (see bits 11 below)
+In the case that multiple records share the same address, all of them MUST be preserved just like Versioned records are (see bits 11 below)
-* 01 - `Ephemeral`; Servers should serve this record to current subscribers, but should not save the record nor serve it later to future subscribers.
+* 01 - `Ephemeral`; Servers MUST serve this record to current subscribers, but SHOULD NOT save the record nor serve it later to future subscribers.
-* 10 - `Replaceable`: Among records with the same address, only the one with the latest timestamp should be served by servers.
+* 10 - `Replaceable`: Among records with the same address, only the one with the latest timestamp MUST be served by servers, and prior records MUST NOT be served.
 * 11 - `Versioned`: Among records with the same address, all of them remain relevant and should be seen as a version history.